Dion DiMucci

 Dion DiMucci was born July 18, 1939 in the Bronx the eldest of the three children of Pasquale and Frances DiMucci.
 He had two sisters Joanie and Donna.
 His father was a professional puppeteer who spent his summers performing in the Borscht Belt, a collection of lounges, theaters and hotel showrooms from Boston to Philadelphia.
 Frances did piece work in the garment district.

 He began singing at the age of five.
-A few years latter his Uncle Lou would buy him a guitar and teach him a few chords.
+A few years later he would hear Hank Williams and fall in love with Hank Williams's Honkey Tonk Blues.
+His Uncle Lou would then buy him a guitar and teach him a few chords.
 His father introduced him to Paul Whitman, a 1920s bandleader who by the 1950s, was best known for discovering and promoting young talent.
 At about twelve Dion began appearing with Whitman on radio and television programs along the East Coast, including Whitman's own Teen Club.

 Early in 1957, Dion booked some studio time and recorded four rock and roll songs as a Valentines Day present for his mother.
 The demo reached the producers of Teen Club TV show out of Philadelphia, where he made his performing debut in 1954.